thecodingdhami/To-Do-List-App/README.md

 # TO-DO List App

 A simple, responsive, and interactive **To-Do List web application** built with HTML, CSS, and JavaScript.
-Tasks are persistent using `localStorage`, and the app includes features like marking tasks as complete, deleting tasks, and smooth animations.
+The app includes features like marking tasks as complete, deleting tasks.

 **Project by:** **thecodingdhami**